THE ULTIMATE KITCHEN STEAK

 2 cup frozen peas

-1/2 bunch asparagus, tough ends trimmed
+1/2 bunch asparagus, tough ends trimmed (or whole green beans)

 2 tbsp fresh extra virgin olive oil (more for drizzle)